Large Language Models Meet Knowledge Graphs for Question Answering: Synthesis and Opportunities: Introduction

 \spara{Motivation.} In recent years, a rapidly increasing number of works on synthesizing LLMs and KGs for QA have been conducted to achieve complex QA under open-domain and long-context settings.
 This survey aims to address the aforementioned limitations by outlining the recent progress in integrating LLMs with KGs for complex QA, summarizing technical advances, and identifying open challenges and future research opportunities.
 Our survey differs from the existing surveys (\textbf{details in Appendix \S \ref{subsec:appendix-related-survey}}), it provides a comprehensive overview of the recent advancements of QA from the perspective of the roles of KGs when synthesizing LLMs and KGs for complex QA.

 \spara{Taxonmy.} We categorize the methodology of synthesizing LLMs and KGs and complex QA from different perspectives, and a structured taxonomy (\textbf{details in Appendix \S ~\ref{sec:appendix-taxonomy}}) is given in Figure~\ref{fig:taxonomy}.
+The taxonomy from different perspectives aims to highlight the alignments between various LLM+KG approaches and different complex QA by discussing how the LLM+KG approaches with different roles of KG can address the challenges of complex QA.
 Notably, these categories, divided from different perspectives, are non-exclusive, where a work might be classified into multiple categories from different perspectives.
-The online resources of this survey can be accessed via Github.\footnote{\url{https://github.com/machuangtao/LLM-KG4QA/}}

 \spara{Contributions.} Considering the popularity and mainstream adoption of both LLMs and KGs, and their wide applications in QA, our survey is timely.
-The contributions of this work are summarized below. \textbf{(1)} We introduce the structured taxonomy that categorizes state-of-the-art (SOTA) works on synthesizing LLMs+KGs for QA. \textbf{(2)} We review the SOTA works on synthesizing LLMs and KGs for QA in various categories and discuss the recent advanced topics in this field. \textbf{(3)} We create the alignments between various approaches in synthesizing LLMs and KGs and complex QA and highlight how these approaches address the specific challenges of different complex QA; \textbf{(4)} We discuss the current challenges and research opportunities on synthesizing LLMs and KGs for QA.
+The contributions of this work are summarized below. \textbf{(1)} We introduce the structured taxonomy that categorizes state-of-the-art (SOTA) works on synthesizing LLMs+KGs for QA. \textbf{(2)} We review the SOTA works on synthesizing LLMs and KGs for QA in various categories and discuss the recent advanced topics in this field. \textbf{(3)} We create the alignments between various approaches in synthesizing LLMs and KGs and complex QA, and highlight how these approaches address the specific challenges of different complex QA; \textbf{(4)} We discuss the current challenges and opportunities in synthesizing LLMs and KGs for QA.
+The online resources of this survey are available on Github\footnote{\url{https://github.com/machuangtao/LLM-KG4QA}}.